 The Gregory Miwok 24 is made from durable 100D Nylon, which makes this the perfect pack for all eventualities.
 From daily commutes, to airport travel or trail walking; this backpack is designed to withstand frequent and harsh use and will stand the test of time.
 It has a barely-there feel and an expandable helmet pocket which makes it ideal for cyclists, too.

 The Dueter Speed Lite 15 pack is one of the best running backpacks for marathons as it is praised for its weightlessness.
 It is also ideal for days out and holidays as it has plenty of space for a change of clothes and other belongings as well as the perfect sized pocket for keeping a book safe if you like to read on the go.
-You’ll also get all your mod-cons including a 2L bladder compartment with hydration hose.
+You’ll also get all your mod-cons including a 2L bladder compartment with a hydration hose.

 We absolutely love the Nike Commuter and believe it is one of the best running backpacks for commuting with style.
-This pack can take you from the gym to work and on your evening run with a look that simple yet stands out from the crowd.
+This pack can take you from the gym to work and on your evening run with a look that is simple yet stands out from the crowd.
 The back panel will ensure you don’t get too hot (especially if you’re wearing a suit).
-The reflective strip makes this bag ideal for running at night time for high-visibility.
+The reflective strip makes this bag ideal for running at night time for high visibility.

 How to buy the best running backpack for you

 If you have a long commute, then any less than a 12L capacity backpack isn’t going to cut it – especially if you want to carry a laptop.
 Look out for backpacks with dedicated compartments for all your daily essentials.